8.2

 Did You Know?

 The Nike Free line was inspired by Nike's designers observing Stanford University athletes training barefoot on the university's golf course.
 This led to the development of a shoe that aimed to mimic the benefits of natural foot motion.
-If you're new to minimalist shoes, transition slowly, perhaps wearing them for a few hours a day initially, to allow your foot and lower leg muscles to adapt.

 Quick Verdict